17 Luxury Home Exterior Improvements You Will See By 2020

 While native plant landscaping is gaining a bit of ground with the eco-friendly crowds, many luxury homeowners will prefer to have exotic trees shipped to their property and transplanted onto their grounds.

-Treeless properties are becoming much less desirable as shade and scenery are growing more important in the eyes of prospective buyers.
+Treeless properties are becoming much less desirable as shade and scenery are growing more critical in the eyes of prospective buyers.

 With more online nurseries providing global access to virtually any kind of tree you could ask for, the presence of rare and exotic greenery in the yards of luxury homes will always increase.